vectos/vectos-site-astro/src/content/blog/oracle-testing.md

 In this case, we use specs2 with scalacheck to do property-based testing.
 We ask scalacheck to generate arbitrary lists of `Person` instances and run our database program by using `harnass.model.eval`.
 This is wrapped by `assertMirroring` is a little helper method that asserts that the values in the returned tuple are equal.

 The `*>` can be read as followed.
-Alternatively you could also write a for comprehension if that is easier on you.
+Alternatively you could also write a for comprehension if that is easier for you.
 Another nice thing to note is that we can configure the `Transactor[IO]` to be a rollback transactor by setting `always` on the strategy to `connection.rollback *> connection.close`

-### Using the oracle in service layer tests
+### Using the Oracle in service layer tests

 As stated before we use ZIO for our service layer.
 When writing flows you can just put them on objects for example like this: